 “King Kong ain’t got nothing on me.”
-Of course no one in their right mind would argue with Denzel Washington, Hollywood’s own melanin ruler of the thespian throne who ferociously delivered the now infamous line in Training Day.
-For the role which earned him the much coveted Oscar, it’s hard to believe that the actor, and the character he portrays in the film, would be challenged with this self- assessment.
+Of course no one in their right mind would argue with Denzel Washington, Hollywood’s own melanin ruler of the thespian throne.
+For the man who ferociously delivered the now infamous line in Training Day, it’s hard to believe that the actor, and the character he portrays in the film, would be challenged with this self- assessment.

 At any given moment, gay men are packing weekend bags, getting groomed, and performing last minute travel rituals – much of which is documented via Instagram stories.
 Travel, whether it’s stateside or international, is a way of life for some of us.
 A connection to many other likeminded souls who’ve historically, always known the importance of self-care.
 In a world that is not always welcoming to same gender loving men, especially those who identify as a double, and triple minority – a getaway is as paramount to survival as breathing.